Port Westward: Protecting Farmland; Fighting Fossil Fuels

 Along the Columbia River, Port Westward exhibits a delicate balance between development and agriculture, hosting some of the best farmland in the entire country.
 Local farmers grow heirloom peppermint, native spearmint, and plenty of delicious blueberries.
 These high-quality farmlands are protected under Oregon’s land use laws and Statewide Planning Goal 3, which protects agricultural lands .
-But the Port of St. Helens—which owns Port Westward—and Columbia County appear to not place much value on this precious resource.
+But the Port of Columbia County (formerly Port of St. Helens)—which owns Port Westward—and Columbia County appear to not place much value on this precious resource.

 What's at Stake